The ENCRYPTO Group offers the following courses and theses.

 Open Thesis Topics

 Below we give examples for open thesis topics for bachelor and master projects.
-Beyond these we are always open for innovative self-proposed topics that match our research profile.
+Students who attended at least one of our courses are very welcome to contact us regarding more unannounced topics or to apply for innovative self-proposed topics that match our research profile.

 1 item found.
 Show all theses.

 The cryptographic community has created a number of structured encryption techniques that allow one or multiple clients to query outsourced encrypted databases (EDBs).
 These techniques transform the query into a token that the server can then use to compute the corresponding response.
 The existing schemes vary in functionality and in security, as they result in different kinds of information leakage about the queries.
 Current efficient schemes usually leak the access pattern (which documents satisfy a token) and the search pattern (whether tokens concern the same query).